How To Make Healthier Baked Tortilla Chips

-Lately, I've gotten into the habit of making my own corn chips, a process that has proved to be deeply satisfying on so many levels.
-First, and most importantly, the end result is absolutely superior to the commercial brands in both taste and texture.
-I bake my chips with just the thinnest coating of oil, so the resulting chip bakes up satisfyingly crisp with a very slight chew and not at all greasy.
-The corn comes through strong and clear, not at all like the salt-lick flavor of most commercial chips.
+Lately I’ve gotten into the habit of making my own corn chips — a process that has proved to be deeply satisfying on so many levels.
+I bake them with just the thinnest coating of oil, so the resulting chip bakes up satisfyingly crisp with a very slight chew and not at all greasy, and the corn flavor comes through strong and clear.

-I that feel a homemade corn chip is a thing apart from what you find in those enormous bags of name-brand commercial chips.
-Besides the taste and texture, homemade versions are far less oily and salty, making them a much healthier choice.
-This is also a good recipe for those of you who aren't interested in taking on the challenges of deep-frying.
-All total, this recipe takes about 15-20 minutes to assemble and bake.
+This homemade version is also less oily and salty than many store-bought brands, making it a more healthful choice.
+This is also a good recipe for those of you who aren’t interested in taking on the challenges of deep-frying.
+In total, this recipe takes 15 to 20 minutes to assemble and bake.

-How to Make Tortilla Chips in the Oven
+How Do I Make My Tortilla Chips Crispy?

 Good-quality corn tortillas

 Neutral vegetable oil, such as grapeseed or canola